bosslabs/form-stepper-history/README.md

 # form-stepper-history

-A util class to help you manage the step history of a form with pages, if those pages are not predictable.
+Form Stepper is a vue module that allows you to set up transitions between states of a form and apply rules that govern those transitions.